Henit3/DramaMask/README.md

 * HotbarPlus incompatibilities: @mari0no1
 * Thumper near player detection NRE: @jontep5543
 * Issues on client crash: @mari0no1
+* No interaction on game over with mask worn: @virustlnr

 ### Contact
 For requesting new features or highlighting issues/bugs found, please post them in the mod's